mozilla/jsThreads/README.md

 Here are some of complications to look out for

+**ONLY WORKS IN FIREFOX**

+Generators have been around for a while, but other browsers (and js engines) do not seem to implement them.
+I hear Chrome has generators coming soon.

 **MUST BE A GENERATOR**

-A common mistake is to not include a "yield" in the function.
+A common mistake is to forget a "yield" in the function.
 This will make it appear as if nothing happens

   - **BAD:**